 - Back pain is a top cause of missed workdays.

-- Also, back pain is one of the top reasons people visit their doctors.
+- Lower back pain is one of the top reasons people visit their doctors.
 (Doctors only see skin problems and joint disorders related to osteoarthritis more frequently).

 Common Back Pain Treatments

-First-line back pain treatments often include rest or heat or ice therapy.
-Over-the-counter medicines, including non-steroidal anti-inflammatory drugs (NSAIDs), may work, too.
+First-line treatments often include rest or heat or ice therapy.
+Over-the-counter pain relievers, including non-steroidal anti-inflammatory drugs (NSAIDs), may work, too.
 Beyond OTC medications, your doctor may prescribe muscle relaxers or narcotics.

-Physical therapy may be another course of treatment.
-Physical therapy typically includes exercises designed to strengthen back and stomach muscles.
+Physical therapy may be another course of treatment, especially for chronic back pain.
+Physical therapy typically includes exercises designed to strengthen back, low back and stomach muscles.
 It also strives to improve flexibility and posture, both components of good back health.

-Surgery might be an option for many cases of back pain, but it is often not necessary.
+Surgery might be an option for many cases, but it is often not necessary.
 Doctors can only suggest this treatment after all other treatments have failed to provide any relief.

-Another option for long-term back pain may be an epidural injection.
+Another option for chronic back pain may be an epidural injection.
 This choice is often used after non-surgical treatments but before back surgery.

 What is an Epidural Injection?